leo-bogert/bumblebee-multiscreen-tools/README.md

 ## bumblebee-multiscreen-tools
-### Scripts to do screen and GPU switching on NVidia Optimus laptops with [Bumblebee](https://github.com/Bumblebee-Project/Bumblebee).
+### Scripts to do screen and GPU switching on Nvidia Optimus laptops with [Bumblebee](https://github.com/Bumblebee-Project/Bumblebee).

 These scripts allow you to easily switch your laptop's screen from internal to external or enable both screens at once.
 They should work with a docking station.